dan-r/HomeAssistant-Ohme/README.md

 * Ohme ePod [v2.12]

 ## External Software
-The 'Charge Slot Active' binary sensor mimics the `planned_dispatches` and `completed_dispatches` attributes from the [Octopus Energy](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy) integration, so should support external software which reads this such as [predbat](https://github.com/springfall2008/batpred).
+The 'Charge Slot Active' binary sensor mimics the `planned_dispatches` and `completed_dispatches` attributes from the [Octopus Energy](https://github.com/BottlecapDave/HomeAssistant-OctopusEnergy) integration, so should support external software which reads this such as [predbat](https://springfall2008.github.io/batpred/devices/#ohme).

 ## Installation

 ### HACS
 This is the recommended installation method.
-1. Add this repository to HACS as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories)
-2. Search for and install the Ohme addon from HACS
+1. Search for and install the Ohme addon from HACS
-3. Restart Home Assistant
+2. Restart Home Assistant

 ### Manual
 1. Download the [latest release](https://github.com/dan-r/HomeAssistant-Ohme/releases)